There are key moments in life when putting away the cards and paying off any balances can be the best moves for your financial future

 Eliminating joint account balances is especially important to making a clean split, says Moore.
 Nixing your individual plastic purchasing for a while is probably best as well if you see a break up in your future.
 “You don’t want to add on more debt obligations when you might be going down to one income,” she says.

-6. When debt collectors
+6. When debt collectors are calling

 When people start having trouble paying one credit card bill, they may start relying on another.
 And another.
 Soon the debt collection calls follow.
 “That’s when it’s time to seek some help,” says Moore.
 “If you’re not really paying anything off and just shifting where your debt is going, you’re not addressing the root issue.”